 A/B Testing

-• During A/B testing we will send users to, typically 2, different UI's, AI models, pricing structures, etc... and collect data to find effects
+- During A/B testing you will send users to, typically 2, different UI's, AI models, pricing structures, etc... and collect data to find effects

 These online systems are often tied to feature flags, and use canary or rollout testing on a few random, or non-random, user groups while collecting large amounts of click data